Get the FREE one-click dictionary software for Windows

 Adjective: Conservative

-Derived forms: conservatives, Conservatives
+Derived forms: Conservatives, conservatives

-Type of: adult, fellow member, grownup, member
+Type of: actor, doer, fellow member, member, worker

 Antonym: liberal